The information on this page relates specifically to advance care planning laws in Tasmania. Find out how to create your plan in Tasmania.

 Advance Care Directives

-In Tasmania, people with decision-making capacity or a person legally appointed as the enduring guardian can complete an Advance Care Directive.
+Currently in Tasmania, people with decision-making capacity or a person legally appointed as the enduring guardian can complete an Advance Care Directive.
+In future, when the Guardianship and Administration Amendment (Advance Care Directives) Act 2021 takes effect, only the person with decision-making capacity will be able to complete an Advance Care Directive.
 An Advance Care Directive should be on the recommended Advance Care Directive form or similar.

 It may contain: